International court backs Afghan war crimes probe | DW | 05.03.2020

 The Hague-based international court upheld an appeal by prosecutors against an earlier deision to block an investigation.

 Pretrial judges last year acknowledged that widespread crimes had been committed in the war-torn Asian country and that there was sufficient basis for the investigations.
-However, it rejected a probe because too much time had passed and that the likely lack of international cooperation would also mean unsuccessful convictions.
+However, they rejected a probe on the basis that too much time had passed and that the anticipated lack of international cooperation would also result in a likely unsuccessful inquiry.

+Read more: Why is Germany putting an Afghan man on trial for war crimes?

 At a hearing in December, prosecutors argued that pretrial judges at the ICC abused their powers when they rejected the request.
 The appeals judges then agreed to authorize an investigation.